u16052642/thrive_erp_documentation/documentation-16.0/content/applications/services/helpdesk/overview/receiving_tickets.rst

 .. image:: receiving_tickets/receiving-tickets-email-alias.png
    :align: center
-   :alt: View of the settings page of a helpdesk team emphasizing the email alias feature in Odoo
+   :alt: View of the settings page of a helpdesk team emphasizing the email alias feature in Thrive Bureau ERP
          Helpdesk.

 When an email is received, the subject line from the email becomes the title of a new *Helpdesk*